By Drew Heideman, MPT, ATC, PES

 Common Knee Injuries and Surgeries

 Though the knee is a very simple hinged joint, it is considered one of the most important joints when discussing human function.
-An injury to the knee can be devastating to a person and their activities of daily living.
-Common injuries that occur at the knee joint involve sprains or ruptures of the ligaments, tears of the medial or lateral meniscus, patella tendon strains/ruptures, patella-femoral pain, arthritis, tendonitis, and even fractures of the boney structures.
+Furthermore, an injury to the knee can be devastating to a person and their activities of daily living.
+Also, common injuries that occur at the knee joint involve:

 Surgeries are widely used when the stability of the knee is compromised due to a rupture of the ligaments, for example the anterior cruciate ligament (ACL).
-Surgeons will replace the damaged ligament with a graft that may be used from the hamstring, patella tendon, or even from cadavers in order to create a taught ligament and reproduce stability in the knee.
+In addition, surgeons will replace the damaged ligament with a graft that may be used from the hamstring, patella tendon, or even from cadavers in order to create a taught ligament and reproduce stability in the knee.

 Patella Fractures or Knee Cap Fractures

 Patella or Knee Cap fractures can also occur in sports and auto accidents.
 Falling directly on the knee, direct contact with the patella or your knee hitting the dashboard in an accident can fracture the patella or knee cap.
 A patellar fracture can be displaced or non-displaced which can be determined by x-ray.
 Depending on the fracture, these can heal with immobilization and non-weight bearing through the joint with the use of crutches or other devices.
 Some patella fractures may require surgical intervention.